 Frozen olive with vermouth and edible soil.
 The bonbon looked and tasted like an olive but it had punchy vermouth within.
 A clever take on a dirty martini, kinda.
 It came with a shot of citric orange too for palate balancing.

 The steamed milk bread made in-house with olive oil was something that we couldn’t get enough of.
 It reminded of Chinese steamed bread, with all the positive, spongey addictive sweet qualities.
-We kept asking for them, it was the gift that kept giving!
+We kept asking for them, they obliged, it was the gift that kept giving!

 Getting ready for the next course…

 Tomato and eel – the juice of a local Busteria tomato is used which is made into a salsa and then goes through a process of liquefaction to form a liquid bonbon.
-Then a yellow Antzoula tomato is used to make an ice-cream along with a semi-seco tomato flower, then the eel is placed into a clear tomato gel.
+Then a yellow Antzoula tomato is used to make an ice-cream along with a semi-seco tomato flower, finally the eel is placed into a clear tomato gel.
 The resulting dish is just WOW.

 Artichokes and pesto.
 A mousse of artichoke, tulip flowers, crispy artichokes, local idiazabal goat cheese rolled in dehydrated pesto.
 I don’t need to tell you that from the description that this dish was another stroke of genius and it was a revel to eat.